Each year 35 million American families bring a real Christmas Tree into their homes to become a warm and growing part of their holiday celebration.

 For more on the history of the Christmas Tree, visit the History Channel at http://www.history.com/topics/christmas/history-of-christmas-trees .

 In 1957, Charles W. Umlauf, purchased the land which would later become Pine Brook Hollow Christmas Tree Farm - and moved his wife Ruth and four children, Beth, John, Greg and Kathy, into the white farm house that sits across the pond today.

 After many years of "experimenting" with growing Christmas Trees, Chuck and his son, Greg, planted 20,000 trees in 1981 & 1982.
 In 1989, they decided a retail "Choose & Cut" tree farm was the direction the farm should take.
 After his father's passing in 1994, Greg, his family, friends and dedicated employees continued to grow the family business into what it is today.

-The Umlauf Family and the employees of Pine Brook Hollow Tree Farm wish you a wonderful Holiday Season!
+The Umlauf Family and the employees of Pine Brook Hollow Tree Farm wish you a wonderful and healthy Holiday Season!